 - When cortisol levels are high for a long time, the body directs more of its available cholesterol into cortisol synthesis, which leaves less of the good stuff for testosterone synthesis.

 Based on that it would make great sense that coffee – which increases cortisol – would also lower testosterone levels.
-However that seems not to be the case, at least if there’s any truth in the studies I managed to pull out yesterday when I was researching caffeine as a fat burner.
+However that seems not to be the case, at least if there’s any truth in the studies below.

 Just take a look at this: